emmanuel/clockwork_mango/README.txt

 So, what do you do with these objects?
 Clockwork::Expression objects provide a #=== method to test inclusion of a Date, Time, DateTime, or other similar object.
 Any object that quacks like a Time object can be tested: attributes
-#year, #month, #mday, #hour, #min, #sec, as well as the previously mentioned
+#year, #month, #mday, #hour, #min, #sec, and #usec, as well as the previously
-additional attributes can be tested for.
+mentioned additional attributes can be tested for.

+One possible usage is a scheduler:

   loop do
     case Time.now
+    when christmas    : # give presents
+    when thanksgiving : # eat turkey
+    when my_birthday  : # receive cards
-    when class_time
+    when class_time   : # wake up from my nap
-      # do something appropriate
+    else
+      # nothing happening right now
     end

     # you need Extlib or ActiveSupport for this to work
     sleep 15.minutes
   end

+Remember that expressions (Christmas, Thanksgiving, my birthday, etc.) will report true for every Time object that they match; in the above example, the "when christmas" clause would fire repeatedly throughout the day (whenever tested).
+You have to take any necessary steps to prevent multiple executions of your code.

 == REQUIREMENTS:

-* Possible future dependency on English from facets for pluralization inflector, though not really necessary, so probably will avoid it.
+* Ruby.
+Only tested on MRI 1.8.6 and 1.8.7.

 == INSTALL: